riajain02/personal_site/_pages/about.md

   - /about.html
 ---

-I am a fourth-year undergraduate student at UC Berkeley studying Electrical Engineering and Computer Science and Industrial Engineering and Operations Research.
+I am a fourth-year undergraduate student at UC Berkeley studying Electrical Engineering and Computer Science (EECS) and Industrial Engineering and Operations Research (IEOR).
 I am currently an undergraduate researcher in Professor Ken Goldberg's AUTOLab, where I am working on various projects in computer vision and robotics.
 In the past, I interned at NVIDIA, where I worked on LLM inference optimization.